Sid James: Personal life

+Goodwin claims that James fathered two illegitimate children during his marriage to Toots Delmont, to separate women, that were born in Rhodesia after his father-in-law paid them off.
+A third child, born to a stylist from James' salon and conceived before the divorce, was born in Cape Town in 1941.
+Goodwin also claims that James once struck Delmont when she revealed she was pregnant.

-On 21 August 1952, James married Valerie Elizabeth Patsy Assan (1928 – 8 May 2022; aged 93), an actress who used Ashton as her stage name.
-They had a son, Steve James, born in 1954, who became a music producer, and a daughter, Sue, who became a television producer.
-During the latter part of their marriage, they lived in a house partly designed by James himself, Delaford Park, in Iver, Buckinghamshire, a location close enough to Pinewood Studios to allow him to return home for lunch while filming.
-During his marriage to Valerie, he had a well-publicised affair with Carry On co-star Barbara Windsor lasting three years.
-The affair was dramatised in the 1998 stage-play Cleo, Camping, Emmanuelle and Dick and its 2000 television adaptation Cor, Blimey!.
-James's obsession with Windsor was such that it was rumoured that her then husband Ronnie Knight had all of James's furniture rearranged at home as a subtle threat and, on another occasion, put an axe in James's floor, but close friends of the time, including Vince Powell and William G. Stewart, dismissed the suggestions.
-According to his biographer Cliff Goodwin, James struck his pregnant girlfriend, and he also struck his first wife when she was pregnant.
+During his marriage to Assan he had a well-publicised three year affair with his Carry On co-star Barbara Windsor.
+The affair was dramatised in the 1998 stage play Cleo, Camping, Emmanuelle and Dick and its 2000 television adaptation Cor, Blimey!.
+James's obsession with Windsor was such that it was rumoured that her then husband, Ronnie Knight, had all of James's furniture rearranged at home as a subtle threat and, on another occasion, put an axe in James's floor, but close friends of the time, including Vince Powell and William G. Stewart, dismissed the suggestions.

-James was an inveterate and largely unsuccessful gambler, losing tens of thousands of pounds over his lifetime.
+James was an inveterate and largely unsuccessful gambler, having been introduced to the pastime by his uncle, Louis Cohen.
+James lost tens of thousands of pounds over his lifetime.
 His gambling addiction was such that he had an agreement with his agent, Michael Sullivan, under which his wife was not told how much he was being paid, so that a portion could be set aside for gambling.

 Death

-James was on tour on a revival of production The Mating Season, on 26 April, 1976 when he suffered a heart attack on stage at the Sunderland Empire Theatre.
+On 26 April 1976, four days after the end of the sixth series of Bless This House, James was on tour in a revival of a comedy, The Mating Season, when he suffered a heart attack on stage at the Sunderland Empire Theatre.
 Actresses Olga Lowe and Audrey Jeans thought that he was playing a practical joke at first when he failed to reply to their dialogue.
-When he failed to reply to their ad libs, they moved towards the wings to seek help.
+When they ad-libbed to him and he still failed to respond, they moved towards the wings to seek help.
 The technical manager, Melvyn James (no relation), called for the curtain to close and requested a doctor, while the audience – who were unaware of what was happening – laughed, believing the events to be part of the show.
-An ambulance was called and he was pronounced dead on arrival at Sunderland Royal Hospital.
+An ambulance was called, and he was pronounced dead on arrival at Sunderland General Hospital.
 He was 62.

+At the time of his death, negotiations were being held for a seventh and eighth series of Bless This House, as well as another film adaptation, to be produced along with an hour-long television variety special featuring James, but those plans were scrapped due to his death.
+Bruce Forsyth ultimately replaced him in the leading role of the 1976 TV version of The Mating Season that went out on ITV in December of the same year.
 James was cremated and his ashes were scattered at Golders Green Crematorium.